shahriarms/demo/G:\mahmud shop\stockpilot\README.md

 ### Step 1: Build and Run the Entire System

-Open your terminal in the project's root directory and run this single command.
+Open your terminal (like **Windows PowerShell**) in the project's root directory and run this single command.
 It will build and start your application, the database, and the database management tool all at once.

 ```bash
 docker-compose up -d --build
 ```

 - **`--build`**: Use this flag the very first time you run the command.
+It builds the necessary Docker images.
-- **`-d`**: Runs everything in the background.
+- **`-d`**: Runs everything in the background (detached mode).

 To stop the entire system later, run: `docker-compose down`

 ### Step 2: Set Up the Database (First-Time Only)

-After the command in Step 1 is finished, run this second command in the same terminal.
+After the command in Step 1 is finished (it might take a minute), run this second command in the same terminal.
 This will create all the necessary tables (products, invoices, buyers, expenses, etc.) inside your running database.

 ```bash
 npm run db:setup